fatihsoydan/choose_best_pg/README.md

 # choose_best_pg
-Selects the most appropriate PGs one of the exported to a location.
+Selects the most appropriate CEPH PGs (PLACEMENT GROUPS) one of the exported to a location.